 Scarily easy!
 According to this article, moderately hiking for one hour can dehydrate your body by 2%.
 That equates to losing about a liter of water.
 However, most people didn’t feel thirsty or think they were dehydrated while at this level.
 That means dehydration likely is affecting many of us who aren’t exercising who simply aren’t being mindful about drinking liquid frequently throughout the day.
 On the bright side of all of this, coffee is a viable source of water, so you coffee fans can comfortably enjoy your morning pick-me-up without worrying about it dehydrating you.

-Read more about the effects of dehydration at the original article: NPR
+Read more about the effects of dehydration in the original article on NPR.org